 - Issue tracking

-- Monitor service schedules to determine if the maintenance team is keeping up with preventative maintenance
+- Monitor service schedules to determine if the maintenance team is keeping up with preventive maintenance

 - Record vehicle issues and frequency over time to create vehicle repair history

-- Lifecycle cost or total cost - Track vehicle operating costs to pinpoint vehicles for remarketing
+Lifecycle cost or Total Cost of Ownership (TCO) - Track vehicle operating costs to pinpoint vehicles for remarketing

 - Parts and labor costs - Track expenses and determine whether you’re balancing parts with labor costs

 2. Create data collection processes that work for your team